- Brothers/Daedalus/Elphinstone Itinerary (7 nights)

 The Hurghada International Airport is approximately 4 hours from Port Ghalib and the Marsa Alam International Airport is 10 minutes from Port Ghalib.
 Following are the airlines that fly into both airports, there are many other airlines of which have direct flights.

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Hurghada International Airport (HRG): Turkish Air, Austrian Airlines, Lufthansa & Condor, Egypt Air, Air Berlin

 Marsa Alam International Airport (RMF): Egypt Air (seasonal Jan-Mar, Oct-Dec), Swiss Air - year around service once a week to/from Zurich on Thursday, Air Berlin - seasonal flights

 Airport transfers are included if arriving and departing from the Marsa Alam Airport on the charter start/end dates to and from Port Ghalib Harbor.
 Guests will be met transfered to the yacht.
 Guests may board the yacht Saturday afternoon anytime between 3 pm - 6 pm and through the evening.
 The yacht will depart the dock early Sunday morning after the Port Authorities have checked all guests passports.
 After clearance is given, no one can board the boat.

-After a full week of scuba diving on a liveaboard boat, the RED SEA AGGRESSOR III returns back to Port Ghalib Friday afternoon between 2 - 4 pm.
+After a full week of scuba diving on a liveaboard boat, the RED SEA AGGRESSOR III returns back to Port Ghalib in Egypt Friday afternoon between 2 - 4 pm.
 Friday evening after the sunset cocktail party, guests may go ashore and enjoy of the many restaurants at the Port Ghalib.

-There is a USD $39 Port Fee per person and a USD $105 Marine Park fee per person to visit 2 Marine Parks for either the Northern or Southern routes.
+There is a USD $45 Port Fee per person and a USD $105 Marine Park fee per person to visit 2 Marine Parks for either routes.
 These fees are paid onboard the yacht and may be paid by Visa, Mastercard, cash or travelers checks.

 Red Sea Facts: